QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Introduction

 In this paper, we introduce \emph{QuantAttack}, a novel adversarial attack that specifically targets the quantization process and exploits its test-time dynamism in vision transformers.
-We argue that this attack vector poses a significant threat to the availability of transformer models due to the proposed attack's broad generalizability to any type of network; this is due to the fact that the attack operates at the core level.
+We argue that this attack vector poses a significant threat to the availability of transformer models, as it operates at the core level and is broadly generalizable to any type of network.
 Such attacks could have far-reaching implications, particularly in resource-constrained environments, where maintaining low latency and computational efficiency is paramount.
-To perform our attack, we employ the projected gradient descent (PGD) attack~\cite{madry2017towards} and propose a custom loss function that aims to overload the matrix multiplication with high-bit precision (\ie, outlier values) to trigger worst-case performance.
-To increase the stealthiness of our adversarial examples, we design our attack to preserve the model's original classification.
+For instance, in cloud-based IoT systems like surveillance cameras, this attack can cause delays in anomaly detection, compromising security.
+Similarly, in real-time edge applications such as autonomous vehicles, the attack can lead to navigation errors or delayed decision-making, posing significant safety risks.
+Above all, this paper aims to highlight the potential risk that dynamically quantized transformer-based models comprise.
+To perform our attack, we propose overloading the matrix multiplication operation with high-bit precision (\ie, outlier values) to trigger worst-case performance.
+To increase the stealthiness of our adversarial examples in cases where anomaly detection mechanisms are applied (\eg, monitoring shifts in the predicted distribution), we design our attack to preserve the model's original classification.
 To assess the proposed attack's effectiveness, in our evaluation, we perform experiments addressing: \textit{(i)} modality - investigating uni-modal and multi-modal; \textit{(ii)} model task - considering various computer vision applications; \textit{(iii)} attack variations - single-image, class-universal, and universal; \textit{(iv)} transferability - examining whether the perturbations are transferable between different models.
-Our experiments on the ViT model~\cite{VIT} show that the proposed attack can increase the model's use of GPU memory by 23\%, extend the GPU processing time by 11\%, and expand energy use by 7\%.
+Our experiments on the ViT model~\cite{VIT} show that the proposed attack can increase the model's use of GPU memory by 17.2\%, extend the GPU processing time by 9\%, and expand energy use by 7\%.
+Finally, we demonstrate that quantized models, both static and dynamic, are susceptible to integrity-based attacks.